ctherreau/ChallengeExercise/BikeSaleSurvey/ReadMe.md

 # Bike Sale Analysis

-The goal of this challenge was to provide a dashbord allowing the analysis of bike sale survey.
+The goal of this challenge was to provide a dashboard (Power BI) allowing the analysis of bike sale survey.

-The dashbord is done with Power Bi and can be found in this folder (as .pbix and pdf).

 Based on this dashboard, some insights and recommendation can be done.

 ## Enhanced Insights